jacobrluttrull/jacobrluttrull/README.md

 # Hi there I'm Jacob Luttrull

  **Email:** jacobluttrull2@gmail.com
- **Location:**  Montpelier Ohio, United States
+ **Location:** Montpelier, Ohio, United States

 I'm a 22-year-old programmer trying to improve my programming skills through consistent work and dedication to be better every day.
-I just completed the Scientific Computing in Python course from FreeCodeCamp and started the backend Python and Go track on Boot.dev.
-Please and go check my diabetic capstone project as it shows my best work to date.
+I have completed Scientific Computing in Python on FreeCodeCamp and doing the coursetrack on boot.dev to learn backend development.
+I have projects links below showing my most recent projects.

 ---